pingidentity/pa-agent-c-sdk-sample-apache/README.md

 ## Support ##

+- The latest version of the PingAccess Agent SDK for C can be downloaded [here](https://www.pingidentity.com/en/products/downloads/pingaccess.html) (login required).
 - The most recent version of this sample application and project may be found at [github](https://github.com/pingidentity/pa-agent-c-sdk-sample-apache).
-- Navigate to the [wiki page at github](https://github.com/pingidentity/pa-agent-c-sdk-sample-apache/wiki) for Frequently Asked Questions
-- Any other questions/issues can be sent to the [github issues tracker](https://github.com/pingidentity/pa-agent-c-sdk-sample-apache/issues) or discussed on the [Ping Identity developer communities](https://community.pingidentity.com/collaborate)
 - Customers and Partners may create cases via the [Ping Identity Support and Community Portal](https://ping.force.com/Support/Case_Create_Public).
-- The latest version of the PingAccess Agent SDK for C can be downloaded [here](https://www.pingidentity.com/en/products/downloads/pingaccess.html) (login required).
-- API Documentation for the PingAccess Agent SDK for C is hosted at the [Ping Identity Developer Portal](https://developer.pingidentity.com/content/dam/developer/documentation/pingaccess/agent-c-sdk/1.0.1/index.html)
+- API Documentation for the PingAccess Agent SDK for C is hosted at the [Ping Identity Developer Portal](https://developer.pingidentity.com/content/dam/developer/documentation/pingaccess/agent-c-sdk/latest/index.html)
-- Additional Documentation for PingAccess Agent SDK for C can be found in the [Knowledge Center](https://documentation.pingidentity.com/pingaccess/pa40/index.shtml#pa_c_Agent_SDK_Preface.html)
+- Additional Documentation for PingAccess Agent SDK for C can be found in the [Knowledge Center](https://docs.pingidentity.com/bundle/pa_sm_agentSDKC)
-- For developers using Java technologies, there is also a PingAccess Agent Sample application for Java, also hosted at github (link needs to be updated)
+- For developers using Java technologies, there is also a PingAccess Agent Sample application for Java, also hosted at github (link TBD)
-- If you require integration with PingAccess via a different technology, or if you wish to integrate directly with PingAccess via REST, we have published the protocol interaction with the engine as the PingAccess Agent Protocol specification (TBP), which is hosted at the Ping Identity Developer Portal (login required).
+- If you require integration with PingAccess via a different technology, we have published the protocol interaction with the engine as the PingAccess Agent Protocol specification (TBP), which is hosted at the Ping Identity Developer Portal (login required).

 ## Disclaimer ##
 This software is open sourced by Ping Identity but not supported commercially as such.
-Any questions/issues should go to the [github issues tracker](https://github.com/pingidentity/pa-agent-c-sdk-sample-apache/issues) or be brought up for discussion on the [Ping Identity developer communities](https://community.pingidentity.com/collaborate).
+Any questions/issues should be brought up for discussion on the [Ping Identity developer communities](https://community.pingidentity.com/collaborate).
 See also the DISCLAIMER file in this directory.